-Everyone ages 5 and older is eligible to get vaccinated against COVID-19.
-The vaccine can protect you, your family and your community from COVID-19.
+Everyone ages 6 months and older is eligible to get vaccinated against COVID-19.
+A booster dose is recommended for everyone ages 5 years and older.
+The vaccine and booster can protect you, your family and your community.

 Patients with My Sanford Chart

 Log in to My Sanford Chart.
 Select Visits in the header and then click the Schedule an appointment button.
-You will see an option to schedule a COVID-19 and flu vaccination.
+You will see an option to schedule a COVID-19 vaccination.

 If you’re scheduling for a minor, you must have proxy access to their account.
 Learn more.